bashably/connect-me-core/README.md

 # in order to setup environment systems (will run in background)
 docker-compose -f docker-compose-environment.yml up -d

+# ... wait a few seconds for database setup to complete ...

 ## EXECUTE IN ORDER TO RUN UNIT TESTS
 # in order to build and run unit tests using maven
 mvn test